legion-core/Zero-OS/README.md

 A.

-* Zero OS only ships latest AMD/Intel drivers, i.e. legacy GPUs are not supported.
+* Zero OS only ships latest AMD/Intel drivers; i.e. legacy GPUs are not supported.
 * Nvidia GPUs that don’t support nvidia-open drivers are not supported ootb.

 But Zero OS has a planned Zero OS ISO: